Nutritional Management of Constipation During Cancer Treatment

 Nutritional management of constipation

 Some anticancer medicines, pain medicines, and other medicines cause constipation.
 This is a condition in which the stool becomes hard and dry, making it difficult to pass.
 When waste matter remains too long in the bowels, water is absorbed.
 This leads to hard stools and constipation.
-The following suggestions may help to prevent or alleviate constipation:
+These suggestions may help prevent or ease constipation:

 Drink plenty of liquids, especially water—at least 8 cups every day.